DaddyWarbucks/feathers-google-maps/README.md

 ## Documentation

-This service is a light wrapper around the @google/maps library.
-Please refer to the [@google/maps](https://github.com/googlemaps/google-maps-services-js) documenation for options that can be passed.
+This service is a light wrapper around the @googlemaps/google-maps-services-js library.
+Please refer to the [@googlemaps/google-maps-services-js](https://github.com/googlemaps/google-maps-services-js) documenation for options that can be passed.
 You will also find it helpful to reference the [Google Maps Web Service APIs](https://developers.google.com/maps/apis-by-platform#web_service_apis) docs.

-This service not only allows the power of feathers hooks, events, etc, but it also solves some common problems and shortcomings of @google/maps such as:

-- Async by default.
-There is no need to pass the `Promise` option.
-It is provided by default but can be overriden by a different promise contructor. feathers-google-maps does not support callbacks.

-- Catches the string errors thrown. @google/maps will sometimes throw string errors.
-For example, `throw 'timeout'`.
-These errors, and all others, are wrapped in [@feathersjs/errors](https://docs.feathersjs.com/api/errors.html)

-- Catches sync errors. @google/maps will also throw sync errors where you would expect a standard `.catch()` to handle the error but is never reached.
-These are wrapped in a try/catch and handled asyncronously.

 ### Available Services

 The following methods are supported and map to the appropriate @google/maps methods:

 - directions
-- distanceMatrix
+- distancematrix
 - elevation
-- elevationAlongPath
 - geocode
+- reverseGeocode
 - geolocate
+- placeAutocomplete
-- reverseGeocode
+- placeDetails
-- findPlace
+- findPlaceFromText
-- places
+- placePhoto
 - placesNearby
-- placesRadar
-- place
-- placesPhoto
+- placeQueryAutocomplete
-- placesAutoComplete
+- textSearch
-- placesQueryAutoComplete
+- nearestRoads
 - snapToRoads
-- nearestRoads
-- speedLimits
-- snappedSpeedLimits
 - timezone

 ## Creating a Service